 - Avoiding – ByKey operations, repartition, and other operations responsible for triggering shuffles

 - Using Accumulators – Accumulators provide a way for updating the values of variables while executing the same in parallel

 - Using Broadcast Variables – A broadcast variable helps in enhancing the efficiency of joins between small and large RDDs

 Broadcast variables are also used to provide every node with a copy of a large input dataset.
-Apache Spark tries to distribute broadcast variable by using effectual broadcast algorithms for reducing communication cost.
+Apache Spark tries to distribute broadcast variables by using effectual broadcast algorithms for reducing communication costs.

 - Output operations responsible for writing data to an external system

 - Transformations resulting in the production of a new DStream

 It is possible to create DStream from various sources, including Apache Kafka, Apache Flume, and HDFS.
 Also, Spark Streaming provides support for several DStream transformations.

 Question: Does Apache Spark provide checkpoints?

 Answer: Yes, Apache Spark provides checkpoints.
 They allow for a program to run all around the clock in addition to making it resilient towards failures not related to application logic.
 Lineage graphs are used for recovering RDDs from a failure.